JiaweiChenC/flash.emacs/README.md

 | Incremental search | ✓ | ✓ |
 | Customizable labels | ✓ | ✓ |

-## Contributing

-Contributions are welcome!
-Please:

-1. Test your changes thoroughly
-2. Add tests for new functionality
-3. Update documentation as needed
-4. Follow existing code style

 ## License

 This project is licensed under the GPL-3.0 License - see the LICENSE file for details.